Linux swapon and swapoff command

 |-V, --version||Display version information, and exit.|

-swapon may not work correctly when using a swap file with some versions of btrfs (B-Tree file system).
-This is due to the swap file implementation in the kernel expecting to be able to write to the file directly, without the assistance of the file system.
+The swapon command may not work correctly when using a swap file with some versions of btrfs (B-Tree file system).
+Because the swap file implementation in the kernel expecting to be able to write to the file directly, without the assistance of the file system.
 Since btrfs is a copy-on-write file system, the file location may not be static and corruption can result. btrfs actively disallows the use of files on its file systems by refusing to map the file.
-This can be seen in the system log as "swapon: swapfile has holes."
-One possible workaround is to map the file to a loopback device.
-This will allow the file system to determine the mapping properly but may come with a performance impact.
+This problem can be seen in the system log as "swapon: swapfile has holes."
+One possible workaround is to map the file to a loopback device, which allows the file system to determine the mapping properly but may come with a performance impact.

 Enable the swap partition /dev/sdc1.